 Learn more about combining email recipients.

-Users and teams are now automatically notified via email when there is activity in the account directly relevant to them, such as:
+Users and teams are now automatically notified through email when there is activity in the account directly relevant to them, such as when:

-- when a work item is assigned to a user.
+- a work item is assigned to a user.

-- when a user or team is added as a reviewer to a pull request.
+- a user or team is added as a reviewer to a pull request.

-- when a user or team is a reviewer on a pull request that is updated.
+- a user or team is a reviewer on a pull request that is updated.

-- when another user responds to a pull request comment.
+- another user responds to a pull request comment.

-- when a build requested by a user completes.
+- a build requested by a user completes.

-- when an extension is installed or requested (admins only).
+- an extension is installed or requested (administrators only).